 - Distracted driving: Distractions like talking or texting on a mobile phone, listening to music, eating, etc., would take the attention away from the road and cause horrific accidents.

-Facts that make T-bone accidents dangerous:
+Facts that make T-bone accidents dangerous

 - Less protected sides: When a person gets t-boned, the protection he has is very flimsy, and he is exposed to fatal injuries or death.
-Because he is only protected by a thin door or window from the potential danger.
+Because he is only protected by a thin door or window from potential danger.
 The machine parts will protect the passenger or driver from the severity of the impact in front-end or rear-end collisions to some extent.

-- The more the speed, the more the injuries become: When speed becomes the primary cause of an accident, the window of opportunity for survival shrinks.
+- The more speed, the more the injuries become: When speed becomes the primary cause of an accident, the window of opportunity for survival shrinks.
 Especially in T-bone accidents, excessive speed can be detrimental.
 Death becomes unavoidable.
 Even at low-speed impacts, the injuries will be severe.

 - Leads to multiple accidents: A broadsided vehicle is pushed out of its lane and into oncoming traffic.
 The vehicle may collide with stationary objects or collide with other vehicles, resulting in one or more on-the-move collisions.
 Even if it is not your fault, you may be involved in multiple collisions while driving.

-- Intensifies the trauma: When a vehicle is involved in multiple collisions, the severity of the injuries to the occupants increase and can result in irreversible losses.
+- Intensifies the trauma: When a vehicle is involved in multiple collisions, the severity of the injuries to the occupants increases and can result in irreversible losses.
 When a vehicle is hit by a speeding truck or trailer, the vehicle is crushed or rolled over multiple times, exacerbating the severity of the injuries.

-Injuries caused by T-bone car crashes:
+Injuries caused by T-bone car crashes

 In mild and low-speed impacts the following injuries can occur: